 A bright future

-Now 7 years old, Meghan has become one of Dr. Frye’s patients at the Autism Clinic, and she continues to take leucovorin calcium.
+Now 7 years old, Meghan has become a patient at the Autism Clinic, and she continues to take leucovorin calcium.
 Marie describes her as a happy, independent child who entertains herself well.
 A talented artist, she enjoys drawing and coloring, and she loves animals, especially horses.
 The family speaks French at home, and though most of Meghan’s spoken language is English, she understands French.

 Marie says that continued research into the biological basis of autism is critical to improving the lives of children like Meghan.

-“Dr. Frye is one of the few doctors in the country who does this type of research, and we feel very lucky to live nearby and see him on a regular basis,” she says.
 “There is a good amount of behavioral support for kids with autism, but behavior is a symptom.
-He’s doing important research on the biology of ASD to really improve the quality of life for patients and families.”
+Phoenix Children’s is doing important research on the biology of ASD to really improve the quality of life for patients and families.”